schochastics/football-data/README.md

 | continent      | continent of competition                                        |
 | level          | "national"= domestic league, "international"= international cup |

-## Rscripts

-The folder `Rscripts` contains some R code with basic analyses which could get you going:

-- `01_basic_stats.R`: very simple stats (number of games, goals, etc)
-- `02_soccerverse.R`: some code for figures on soccerverse.com

-## Disclaimer
+### Disclaimer

-This dataset definitely contains errors, especially for older games, where sources are not as reliable.
+This dataset contains errors for older games where sources are not as reliable.
 A big issue are teams that merge/split/dissolve over time, which (I think) I did not resolve consistently over time.

-I have gathered this dataset over the course of 8 years and put a lot of effort in it (see [worldclubratings.com](worldclubratings.com)).
-If you use the data for any kind of project, please drop me a line or ping me on [twitter](https://twitter.com/schochastics).
-I hapilly include your results on worldclubratings.com too.
+I have gathered this dataset over the course of 10 years and put a lot of effort in it (see [worldclubratings.com](worldclubratings.com)).
+If you use the data for any kind of project, please drop me a line or open an issue in this repository.
+If you have any questions or requests, please open an issue too.

-# formations and lineups
+## formations and lineups

 The folder `data/formations` contains lineups and formations datasets

-# goals and times
+## goals and times

-The folder `data/goals_time` contains the details about goal scorers in several European Leagues
+The folder `data/goals_time` contains details about each scored goal (scorer, time) in the Top 15 European Leagues (according to the UEFA 5 year rating 2004), the Champions League and Euro League, and a few national cups.

-# Links
+## Links

 [worldclubratings.com](http://worldclubratings.com/)